Colorado Springs police arrested a man on parole after he allegedly drove his car into two others on Wednesday, March 4.

 A responding officer stated that the man’s breath smelled of alcohol and that he appeared unsteady on his feet.
 However, he refused a request to take a roadside sobriety test, although he told the officer that he had consumed coffee and vodka before the crash, according to the Gazette.
 He was subsequently taken into custody.
 Multiple charges include those related to failing to notify authorities of an injury accident, DUI and felony vehicular assault.
 He faces detention in the El Paso County Jail without bond.

 Under Colorado state law, driving under the influence is often considered negligent conduct.
-Those injured due to the negligent acts of others may seek compensation for various losses, including unpaid medical expenses, pain, suffering, lost wages and long-term rehabilitation expenses.
+Those injured due to the negligent acts of others may seek compensation for various losses, including unpaid medical expenses, pain and suffering, lost wages and long-term rehabilitation expenses.

 If you or a family member suffers injury in an automobile accident, please reach out to us with your questions.
 We offer a free consultation with Colorado Springs car accident attorneys.
 To learn more, please contact us.